NC State Extension

 Description

 Platycerium is a genus of epiphytic ferns native to the tropical and subtropical areas of Africa, Australia, South America, and Southeast Asia.
 It has 17 accepted species and is a member of the polypody family (Polypodiaceae).
 These ferns are found in the rainforests growing in the branches of trees.
-The roots of the ferns are feed by the organic matter that becomes trapped in the trees branches.
+The roots of the ferns are fed by the organic matter that becomes trapped in the tree's branches.
 The plants of this genus have a unique growth habit and unusual frond patterns.
-The genus name, Platycerium, comes from the Greek words, platys which means "broad," and keras, which means "horn."
+The genus name, Platycerium, comes from the Greek words platys, which means "broad," and keras, which means "horn."
 This references the fronds of this genus.
 Most of the fronds of plants in this genus resemble the forked antlers of male deer or elk, while other species may have fan-shaped fronds or resemble elephant ears.

 Platycerium produces two types of fronds.

-Basal fronds: sterile, small, flat leaves at the base of the plant, covers the root structure, collect water, collect fallen plant debris, usually turn brown with age, form a nest, and are called shields
+Basal fronds: sterile, small, flat leaves at the base of the plant, cover the root structure, collect water, collect fallen plant debris, usually turn brown with age, form a nest, and are called shields

 Foliar fronds: fertile, long, branching, up to 4 feet long, green, bluish-green, or gray-green, flat, bear spore cases on the underside of the fronds, and can be antler-shaped, fan-shaped, or elephant ear-shaped